Norman Taurog: Film career

 In 1919, Taurog returned to the film industry as a director, collaborating with Larry Semon in The Sportsman (1920).
 In the coming decade, he made 42 silent films, mostly shorts.
 During this time, he developed his style, his forte being light comedy although he could also deal with drama and maintain complex narratives.
 In early 1928, he directed his first feature-length film, The Ghetto starring George Jessel, which was expanded in late 1928 with musical and dialogue portions directed by Charles C. Wilson for eventual release as Lucky Boy (1929).

-In 1931, he made his breakthrough, directing Skippy, for which he won an Academy Award for Best Director.
-Recently, Taurog's award statue sold for $301,973 at auction in Beverly Hills.
-Taurog's nephew Jackie Cooper was also nominated for his performance; in his 1981 autobiography Please Don't Shoot My Dog, Cooper wrote that, during filming, Taurog pretended to shoot his dog to make the child actor cry for one scene.
-(While this book was being written, attempts were made by Cooper's editor to get Taurog's version of events; Taurog declined to participate.)
+In 1931, Taurog made his breakthrough, directing Skippy, for which he won an Academy Award for Best Director.
+In February 2012, Taurog's Oscar award statue sold for $301,973 at an auction in Beverly Hills.
+Taurog's nephew Jackie Cooper was also nominated for his acting performance; in his 1981 autobiography Please Don't Shoot My Dog, Cooper wrote that during Skippy's filming, Cooper could not cry on cue in a movie scene.
+Taurog then had a studio security guard pretend to shoot Cooper's dog behind a prop wall, to make the child actor cry.
+(While this autobiography was being written, attempts were made by Cooper's editor to get Taurog's version of events; Taurog declined to participate.)
 Skippy tells of the adventures of the eponymous hero, his antics and adventures with his friend Sooky as they try to come up with a license for Sooky's dog, save his shantytown from demolition, sell lemonade and save for a new bike.
 Based on a popular comic strip character, its sentiment, comedy and moral didacticism (common with movies of the time), added to a gritty realism made it a huge success, so much so that the studio immediately scheduled a sequel, Sooky, for the following year.

 The next few years saw Taurog enter the third chapter of his career, as an established director who could work in a number of genres.
 He directed a series of well-received films, including If I Had a Million (1932), which showed his ability to work with an all-star cast—Gary Cooper, George Raft, Charles Laughton, and W. C. Fields.
 In 1934, he directed We're Not Dressing, starring Bing Crosby, Carole Lombard, George Burns, Gracie Allen, and Ray Milland.
 In 1935, he directed the star-studded musical showcase The Big Broadcast of 1936 starring Bing Crosby and George Burns and Gracie Allen.